AIPowerGrid/image-worker/README.md

 ### AMD
 ~~Please note that **AMD cards are not currently well supported**, but may be in the future.~~

 > Update: **AMD** now has been shown to have better support but for **linux machines only** - linux must be installed on the bare metal machine; windows systems, WSL or linux containers still do not work.
-You can now follow this guide using  `horde-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.
+You can now follow this guide using  `grid-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.

 If you are willing to try with your AMD card, join the [discord discussion](https://discord.com/channels/781145214752129095/1076124012305993768).